kimbrow1/Horned-Beasts/README.md

 ### Reflections and Comments

 * Consider including the answers to your daily journal and submission questions here
-* This is also a good place to reflect on the tools and resources used and learned!
+* This is also a good place to reflect on the tools and resources used and learned.